horusen/cheerful/README.md

 ## :zap: Getting Started

+### :bookmark_tabs: Prerequisite
+Before you begin, ensure you have the following software installed:
+- Node.js (v14 or higher)
+- npm (Node Package Manager)
+- Git
+- MySQL Database Server
+- Redis Server

+And then:
 1. Clone this repository.
 2. Install dependencies with `npm install`.
 3. Set up environment variables for database, Redis, Amazon S3, and JWT secret.